mdornseif/appengine-toolkit2/docs/migration.rst

     from huTools import hujson2
     from huTools.unicode import deUmlaut
     from huTools import cache
+    from gaetk.tools import hd_cache
     from huTools.calendar.tools import date_trunc
     from huTools.calendar.formats import convert_to_date, convert_to_datetime
+    from gaetk import configuration

 With this::

+    from gaetk2.helpers import check404
     from gaetk2.taskqueue import defer
     from gaetk2.taskqueue import taskqueue_add_multi
     from gaetk2.datastore import query_iterator